keyvank/tsp/src/5-trust.md

 Al-Kindi proposed that we can make frequency analysis methods less effective by using polyalphabetic substititutions.
 So far we have been describing monoalphabetic substitutions, which means, single characters are encrypted to single character.
 In a polyalplabetic substitution cipher, multiple letters are substituted with multiple letters.
 In order to apply frequency analysis attack on a 2-by-2 polyalphabetic substitution cipher, we have to calculate frequencies of aa, ab, ac, .., zx, zy, zz.
 Analysis gets much harder when the length of mappings is increased.

 Discovering the fact that a polyalphabetic substitution cipher is hard to decode (Even with frequency analysis methods), was a huge progress in cryptography.
 But there is a problem: in order to encrypt and decrypt using n-character to n-character polyalphabetic substitution ciphers, we have to create a unique n-character to n-character mapping, and both the encryptor and decryptor should have a copy of it (Let's call this mapping the ***secret key***).
-Assuming our target alphabet has $\alpha$ letters, and we want to substitute $n$ characters per block, our mapping should have $\alpha^n$ entries.
+Assuming our target alphabet has \\(\alpha\\) letters, and we want to substitute \\(n\\) characters per block, our mapping should have \\(\alpha^n\\) entries.
 In case of English language (Without ponctuation marks), we have 26 character.
-Let's say we would like to use 5-character to 5-character ciphers for encryptions, then our code-book would need to have $26^5 = 11881376$ entries, which is already a very giant secret key for a very weak encryption/decryption algorithm.
+Let's say we would like to use 5-character to 5-character ciphers for encryptions, then our code-book would need to have \\(26^5 = 11881376\\) entries, which is already a very giant secret key for a very weak encryption/decryption algorithm.

 Let's analyze the problem by using more primitive pieces of data as our source texts.
 Imagine we are working with binary strings.
 In a binary string, smallest piece of information is stored inside a bit, which can be either 0 or 1.
-Our alphabet has 2 characters in a binary string so $\alpha=2$.
+Our alphabet has 2 characters in a binary string so \\(\alpha=2\\).
 Now let's say we want to use a monoalphabetic cipher for encrypting/decrypting the string. so we should create a 1-bit to 1-bit mapping for our encryption algorithm.
 There are only two ways we can build such a mapping!

-$enc_1(0) = 0 \\
+\\(enc_1(0) = 0 \\
-enc_1(1) = 1$
+enc_1(1) = 1\\)

 And:

-$enc_2(0) = 1 \\
+\\(enc_2(0) = 1 \\
-enc_2(1) = 0$
+enc_2(1) = 0\\)

 This cipher is very easy to crack.
 All you have to do as an attacker is to read the cipher text, if it already means something, you have successfully decrypted it, otherwise just swap the bits (I.e change zeros to ones and vice versa), and then, if the source text has some meaningful information and a 1bit-to-1bit encryption algorithm is used, you will get the source text!